 In the examples below we will use named graphs and native projections as the norm.
-However, anonymous graphs and/or Cypher projections can also be used.

-The following statement will create the graph and store it in the graph catalog.
+However, Cypher projections can also be used.
+The following statement will project the graph and store it in the graph catalog.

 In the following examples we will demonstrate using the Node Similarity algorithm on this graph.